chronicweirdo/reader/readme.md

 4. Start the application by opening a command line and running: `java -jar reader-<version>.jar` (be sure to replace `version` with the version you downloaded).
+5. When you want to stop the application you can press `ctrl-c` to send the kill signal to the process.

 ## Creating users and other admin functions